Quit Playing Games (with My Heart): Music video

 The accompanying music video for "Quit Playing Games (with My Heart)" was filmed in Orlando, Florida on July 1, 1996.
 It was directed by Kai Sehr, and shows the group dancing and singing on a deserted basketball court at night.
-Halfway in the video, it begins to rain.
-Then the boys' shirts are unbuttoned, showing their bare upper bodies as they continues to perform wet in the rain.
+Halfway into the video, it begins to rain.
+Then, the boys' shirts are unbuttoned, showing their bare upper bodies as they continue to perform wet in the rain.

 During the video shoot, Nick Carter lip-synced over Brian Littrell's vocals, as he didn't record his vocals until August that year.
 Initially, MTV was hesitant to air the video due to the boys taking their shirts off in the rain, but reluctantly embraced it after TRL viewership caught on with audiences.
-The music video premiered in October 1996 in Germany and in the week of June 15–22, 1997 in the U.S..
+The music video premiered in October 1996 in Germany and in the week of June 15–22, 1997 in the U.S.

+Legacy

+Polish magazine Porcys ranked "Quit Playing Games (With My Heart)" number 96 in their list of "100 Singles 1990-1999", naming it a "clever" ballad.
+In 2017, Billboard ranked it number six in their list of "The 100 Greatest Pop Songs of 1997", writing, "A relatively modest first hit for the group that would define pop music for the last couple years of the millennium — a shuffling mid-tempo ballad built around an acoustic guitar riff, some airy synths, and one of the sweetest-sounding choruses the pop world had heard in a long time."
+In 2020, Rolling Stone ranked the song number 26 in their list of the "75 Greatest Boy Band Songs of All Time".